LIST-LUXEMBOURG/app4cam-frontend/README.md

 You can build the application on a computer and copy the build to the device, or you build the application directly on the device:

+1. Make sure Git is installed.
-1. Clone this repository: `git clone --single-branch --branch main https://git.list.lu/host/mechatronics/app4cam-frontend.git`
+2. Clone this repository: `git clone --single-branch --branch main https://git.list.lu/host/mechatronics/app4cam-frontend.git`
-2. Change into the directory: `cd app4cam-frontend`
+3. Change into the directory: `cd app4cam-frontend`
-3. Install dependencies: `npm ci`
+4. Install dependencies: `npm ci`
-4. Copy an existing config file to `.env`.
+5. Copy an existing config file to `.env`.

 - `.env.pollicam`: for the traps Aurinion and DiMon within the scope of the PolliCAM project
 - `.env.sample`: example for the case you run the backend on the same device